 Vocational and Adult Educators – We are seeing demand for Vocational and Adult Educators in business frontline management, healthcare and marketing.
+Vocational Health Educators and Vocational Business Services Educators are particularly in demand.
 These growth industries are suffering from candidate shortages and are thus turning to training options.
 There is also a huge amount of growth in the RTO sector at present.

-Secondary Teachers - Secondary Teachers of mathematics, science and technical subjects are in high demand since many people with these skills go into industries where they receive a higher salary and can use their technical knowledge at a more advanced level.
+Secondary Teachers - Secondary Teachers of mathematics, science (chemistry and physics) and technical subjects are in high demand since many people with these skills go into industries where they receive a higher salary and can use their technical knowledge at a more advanced level.

 Early Childhood Teachers – Given legislative changes, severe candidate shortages, and more attractive conditions and salaries in primary schools, there is very high demand for Early Childhood Teachers.
 There is no sign of this abating.

 Childcare Cooks – Given the short hours, low pay, and number of vacancies within the hospitality sector, childcare centres are facing a shortage of cooks.